 Even Mark Twain got in on the action within his story A Connecticut Yankee in King Arthur’s Court in 1889 when describing the Church: “she was wise, subtle, and knew more than one way to skin a cat”, meaning there was more than one way to get what she wanted.

 The phrase still exists, but has taken on some local flavor in certain areas.
-For example, though the US Southern states the phrase is often used to describe the skinning of a catfish, a flavorful dish when fried up with various seasonings.
-In this version, the word “cat” is a simplification of “catfish”.
+For example, in the US Southern states, the phrase is often used to describe the skinning of a catfish, a flavorful dish when fried up with various seasonings.
+In this version, the word “cat” is a simplification of “catfish.”

 It also has moved well outside its original use, and to skin a cat is used to describe a gymnastic move by children on the playground when they pass their feet and legs between their arms while hanging by the hands from a set of horizontal bars.
 Reminiscent of turning an animal’s skin inside out as part of the removal process.